 Crafting an audio brand requires a similar holistic, comprehensive approach as does creating a visual brand.
-Andrew Wodrich, MD of why do birds, discusses the impact a cohesive audio brand can have on a wider brand system
+Alexander Wodrich, MD of why do birds, discusses the impact a cohesive audio brand can have on a wider brand system

 When the topic of audio branding comes up, there still seems to be some confusion on what exactly we are talking about.
 It starts with the name.
 Audio branding is often referred to as sound branding, sonic branding or sometimes as corporate sound.
 But there’s no need for confusion.
 If you google the different terms, they will all lead you to very similar results.